MaterializeInc/materialize/doc/user/content/sql/create-source/webhook.md

 Webhook sources apply the following limits to received requests:

-* Maximum size of the request body is `2MB`.
-Requests larger than this will fail with 413 Payload Too Large.
+* The maximum size of the request body is **`2MB`**.
+Requests larger than this will fail with `413 Payload Too Large`.
-* Maximum number of concurrent connections is 250, across all webhook sources.
-  Trying to connect when the server is at the maximum will return 429 Too Many Requests.
+* The maximum number of concurrent connections is **250**, across all webhook sources.
+Trying to connect when the server is at the capacity will return `429 Too Many Requests`.
 * Requests that contain a header name specified more than once will be rejected with `401 Unauthorized`.